Music technology offers a different set of opportunities than traditional music making:

 Amped music therapy is running 1-2-1 training, online workshops and CPD training for you

 The training troubleshoots your own personal challenges and barriers to using technology and works with you to find the best technological environment for your users, who might need more home support to engage.
 By training staff, participants will have more success connecting with others safely online and in turn will decrease isolation and increase the feeling of being connected and happier at home.
 By being tech-savvy, you will have more reach to outside support services such as therapies and creative groups who are currently working online.

-AMPED uses the Zoom platform to run music therapy sessions throughout the coronavirus lockdown.
+AMPED uses Zoom to run music therapy sessions when face to face sessions are inaccessible.
 It has been especially useful for children, young people and adults who have been socially isolated due to the pandemic.

 Digital Music Sessions